Skip to content

 How Reliable Are the Ice Saints?

 And after the Ice Saints?
-Then the real work can begin!
-Anyone who has been waiting for the frost danger to subside can then sow, plant, and carry the heavy potted plants from the house into the sun.
-The gardening season has officially started!
+Then the real work begins!
+Anyone who has been waiting for the frost danger to subside can start sowing, planting, and moving heavy potted plants from the house into the sun.
+The gardening season has officially begun!

 This article is a machine translation of the original German version of MYHOMEBOOK and has been reviewed for accuracy and quality by a native speaker.
 For feedback, please contact us at info@myhomebook.de.